Transport

 India needs to figure out Travel/Transit cards

-Payment is one of the biggest pain points that stand in the way of making transit easier and user friendly.
-The very thought of having to procure change to travel in buses itself puts the average person off public transport.
-Especially so when with the prevalence of UPI the major sources of procuring change shrinking.
+Payment is among the biggest pain points that stand in the way of making transit easier and user friendly.
+The very thought of having to procure change to travel in buses itself puts the average person off public transport, procuring which has become a challenge because where do you get change nowadays when everyone makes small tickets payments through UPI?
 Who can be willing to hunt for change to just pay the bus?
-Let us not even think about the altercations with bus conductors who are fed up with everyone handing Rs.100 notes to pay for Rs.15 tickets.
+Let us not even think about the altercations with bus conductors who get fed up with everyone handing 100 Rupee notes to pay for Rs.15 tickets.

 Transit/Travel Cards for Buses

 Transit cards or prepaid travel cards are the most common payment method on public transportation networks over the world.
 Indians know them as the ubiquitous Metro cards.
 These credit card-sized, NFC-enabled devices are linked to unique virtual wallets that can be pre-loaded with cash.
 When the card is presented at a terminal (POS/ticketing machine/fixed gate) the ticket fare is electronically deducted (via NFC) from the card’s wallet.
-They are simple and easy to use, hardy, transferable and hassle-free.
-However, currently, no major transit system outside the Metros in India use these cards on a mass basis.
+They are simple and easy to use, hardy and handy, transferable and hassle-free.
+Still, no major transit system outside the Metros use these cards on a mass basis.

 Travel cards are rarely used for buses in India.
-For instance, one set of private buses in the Kottayam and Ernakulam districts in Kerala accept Chalo cards while another set of operators of the same region use the “Wheelz card”.
+For instance, one set of private buses in the Kottayam and Ernakulam districts in Kerala accept Chalo cards while another set of operators of the same region use the “Wheelz card” (which has been since discontinued).
 And the penetration levels of both are abysmal.
 I am not sure about other states though I’ve heard that certain routes in Mumbai use travel cards.
-Even KSRTC (Karnataka) that doyen and beacon of bus transport that jumps to adopt any new technology and trend with gusto has never mentioned transit cards.
+Even KSRTC (Karnataka) that doyen and beacon of bus transport that jumps to adopt any new technology and trend with gusto has never forayed into using transit cards.
 Kerala KSRTC has made noises about issuing “KSRTC Travel Cards” for use in Trivandrum city circular services, but their use remains incredibly limited, and the corporation is hesitant in rolling them out to across all its services.

 Of course, the first question that arises in this case is why not use UPI, the preferred method for small-ticket transactions for payment in buses as well?
 The answer is obvious.